gitpod-io/retired-gatsby-website/src/blog/frictionless-oss-contributions.md

 What if something could save us from spending our time and energy on configuring all these cryptic and repetitive development setups?
 What if we could automate all of this with a single click, so that we can focus and spend more time on our goal which is contributing to Open Source, while forgetting about the development environment?

-Well! [contribute.dev](https://contribute.dev) is here to help we're stoked 🧙✨🥰 to announce it.
+Well! [contribute.dev](https://contribute.dev) is here to help, and we're stoked 🧙✨🥰 to announce it.
 It has a list of really cool Open Source Projects that are beginner-friendly and can all get you started with a single click:

 ![Projects List](https://user-images.githubusercontent.com/46004116/66307071-d695ac00-e91c-11e9-9eb1-8aa97bb6ca67.png)